 Binghamton University provides a student-operated bus service.
 The bus schedules and routes are listed on the Off Campus College Transport (OCCT) website.
 Broome County buses also operate around the Binghamton area.
 The bus schedules and routes can be accessed on the Broome County Transit (BC Transit) website.
 Both the OCCT bus (often called "the blue bus") and the BC Transit bus are free for Binghamton University students with student ID cards.

 A number of taxi companies provide 24-hour service in the Binghamton area.
 Please contact the taxi companies below to arrange transportation.
 In the U,S., it is customary to tip the taxi driver 10-15% of the fare.

 International Student Resources

-We understand that adjusting to a new culture will be both thrilling and challenging, so Binghamton University strives to provide our international students with as much support as possible.
+We understand that adjusting to a new culture is both thrilling and challenging, so Binghamton University provides our international students with as much support as possible.

 As an international graduate student at Binghamton University, you will have access to the following resources:

 Office of International Students and Scholar Services (ISSS)